armory/docs/content/en/borealis/architecture-borealis.md

 ### Project Aurora Plugin

-The Project Aurora Plugin for Armory Enterprise (Spinnaker™) provides the Kubernetes Progressive Stage.
+The Project Aurora Plugin for Armory Enterprise (Spinnaker™) provides the Kubernetes Progressive Stage, which is available in the Spinnaker UI.
 This plugin connects to Armory Cloud services, which are hosted and managed by Armory.
 The services live outside of your Armory Enterprise (Spinnaker) installation.
 These cloud services do the following:

 - Provide information about the Kubernetes Accounts are available as deployment targets
 - Execute deployments

 The plugin enables you to use a single stage to perform a progressive deployment strategy.
-The strategy allows you to deploy a new version of your app and route traffic to the new version incrementally.
-In between each scaling event, the stage can be configured to wait for an event, such as a manual approval or a given duration, before continuing.
+The strategy deploys a new version of your app and route traffic to the new version incrementally.
+In between each scaling event, the stage can be waits for a manual approval or a configurable amount of time before continuing.

 For information about enabling the stage, see [Get Started with Project Aurora for Spinnaker]({{< ref "aurora-install" >}}).